DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Datasets and Evaluation Benchmark

 \subsubsection{AudioCaps-General}

-To maintain the capability of the system in more robust situations, e.g., prompting on audio events without the reference concepts.
-We apply the general AudioCaps dataset with empty reference concepts.
-For instance, the model is given with the target audio clip and the target caption, along with three empty audio clips and empty text as the reference concept.
+To maintain the capability of the system in more robust situations, e.g., prompting on audio events without the reference concepts, we apply the general AudioCaps dataset with empty reference concepts.
+For instance, the model is given with the target audio clip and the target caption, along with three empty waveform and empty text as the reference concepts.
 The same training-testing split is applied for training and evaluation of the model.